OpenNebula/docs/source/management_and_operations/users_groups_management/manage_users.rst

         # oneuser passwd 1 --sha256 <PASSWORD>
         # echo 'serveradmin:PASSWORD' > /var/lib/one/.one/oneflow_auth
-        # echo 'serveradmin:PASSWORD' > /var/lib/one/.one/ec2_auth
         # echo 'serveradmin:PASSWORD' > /var/lib/one/.one/onegate_auth
-        # echo 'serveradmin:PASSWORD' > /var/lib/one/.one/occi_auth
         # echo 'serveradmin:PASSWORD' > /var/lib/one/.one/sunstone_auth

     Restart Sunstone after changing the password.